The 1950: birth of the MA-1

 As you see, it’s a fairly standard fit – nowhere near as balloon-like as the civilian versions from about the 90s onward, but roomy nonetheless.

 Finding one is like searching a needle in a haystack, but the Chinese company Bronson makes a fairly convincing and affordable reproduction, complete with an oxygen mask tab and a green inner lining.
-Almost incredibly at its price, it comes with an authentic wool interlining backed by cotton mesh:
+Almost incredibly at its price, it comes with an authentic wool interlining backed by cotton mesh.
+No surer indicator of the future supremacy of China than it beating the US at its own game!

-I’d be tempted to get one for myself, but the US Air Force logo on the sleeve is the dealbreaker for me.
-While I love USAF jackets, I despise the role of that organisation in world politics and wouldn’t wear the symbol any more than I’d sport a Third Reich Luftwaffe eagle or an Israeli Air Force emblem.
-Besides, the USAF logo is ugly – and, in any case, it was soon dropped when the jacket began to be used by other branches of the military.
-When I contacted Bronson about it, they informed me that, alas, they couldn’t provide a custom version without the USAF logo, but they would consider my input in their future production plans.
+Alas, the inclusion of a US Air Force logo on the sleeve is a dealbreaker for me.
+While I love USAF jackets, the role of the organisation in world politics is another matter, and it’s not a symbol I would wear any more than a Third Reich Luftwaffe eagle or an Israeli Air Force emblem.
+Aesthetically, too, the logo leaves much to be desired – and in any case, it was soon dropped when the jacket came into use across other branches of the military.
+When I contacted Bronson about it, they informed me that, while they couldn’t provide a custom version without the USAF logo, they would consider my input in their future production plans.
 Here’s hoping!

 A past that never existed